ndstephens/typescript-fundamentals-and-intermediate/30_Filtering-Properites-by-Value/README.md

 - Only those `keys` that exist in both `unions` will be returned
 - Since `undefined` does not exist in the `union` to the right of the `intersection operator` (`&`) it will be excluded from the final result
+- Could also simply do an `intersection` with the type `string` to remove `undefined`, but using `& keyof T` is safer and more explicit
 - The final result is a `union` of `string literal types` that correspond to the `keys` of `Document` whose `value` matched the `conditional`

 ```ts